Man acquitted in pregnant woman's slaying in North Dakota

 Hoehn's former partner, Brooke Crews , admitted earlier this year to cutting Greywind's baby from her body and is serving life in prison without the possibility of parole.

-Hoehn admitted to helping cover up the crime, but denied knowing anything about Crews' plan to kill Greywind and take her baby.
-He was earlier ordered to serve 20 years in prison for the cover-up, but the jurors in the conspiracy trial were not informed of that sentence.
+Hoehn pleaded guilty earlier this month to helping cover up the crime, but denied knowing anything about Crews' plan to kill Greywind and take her baby.
+He faces a maximum 20-year sentence for conspiring to commit kidnapping, and up to another year for lying to police, but the jurors in this trial were not informed of his earlier conviction.

+Prosecutor Leah Viste said she was disappointed with the verdict.
+She said that she was waiting for the results of a presentence investigation on the earlier charges before deciding how long of a sentence to request, "but I do believe we'd be asking for something on the high end."

+Greywind's relatives met with prosecutors afterward but left the courthouse through a back door and did not comment to reporters.
+Hoehn's attorney, Daniel Borgen, declined to comment because sentencing is still pending on the lesser charges.

 The trial turned on dramatic testimony from Crews , who told the court she concocted a phony pregnancy because she was afraid of losing Hoehn, and that when he figured out she was lying, he told her she needed "to produce a baby."
 Crews said she believed this was "an ultimatum."